| |

 that then generates a process that culminates in greater

-even increasing incidence of hunger.
-As world trade
+and even increasing incidence of hunger.
+As world

-prices of food have fallen, incomes of the poor (especially
+trade prices of food have fallen, incomes of the poor

-the rural poor) in most parts of South Asia have fallen
+(especially the rural poor) in most parts of South

-even further, reflecting the general stagnation of productive
+Asia have fallen even further, reflecting the general

-suffering from this - and from related increases in
+are suffering from this - and from related increases

-food insecurity - just as much or even more than other
+in food insecurity - just as much or even more than

-groups.
-And this is probably the most significant single
+other groups.
+And this is probably the most significant

-have marked the last decade and a half across South
+expenditure that have marked the last decade and a

 This means that, just as land reforms and more equal